drjchris/sfdb/README.md

         'data': {}
     }

-Meta data provides some info about the databse itself.
-The `'type': 'sfdb'` thing is there to check that the JSON file is formated properly.
+Meta data provides some info about the database itself.
+The `'type': 'sfdb'` thing is there to check that the JSON file is formatted properly.
 But this is a future thing - not really checking in v-0.0.1.

 `_data` is where all the db data lives.